Stock market today: Wall Street wavers following congressional testimony from Powell

-The S&P 500 was up 0.3% and the Nasdaq composite was up 0.3%.
+The S&P 500 was up 0.2% and the Nasdaq composite was up less than 0.1%.
 Both indexes are on track to add to their records from Monday.

 Treasury yields rose slightly in the bond market.
 The yield on the 10-year Treasury note edged up to 4.31% from 4.28% late Monday.